 For instance, = 3 cycles per degree on the retina corresponds to about 4 lp/mm on a Full Frame sensor with a diagonal of 43.3mm when the photograph is viewed at standard distance, a distance equal to the photograph’s diagonal with m = .
 Here is the HMV’s Contrast Sensitivity Function at standard distance, with the MTF curve of a D610 for reference:

-Shown in gray above is the area Granger says best correlates to perceived sharpness for an image captured by a D4s sensor and viewed at Standard distance.
-So if we mostly view our images at standard distance we should really focus on their combined MTF performance at around MTF90 +/-10 as far as expected perceived sharpness is concerned, according to Granger.
+Shown in gray above is the area Granger says best correlates to perceived sharpness for an image captured by a D4 sensor and viewed at Standard distance.
+Since MTF curves in those low spatial frequencies tend to be around 90% with pixel pitches found in current Full Frame imaging systems, if we mostly view our images at standard distance we should really focus on their combined MTF performance at around MTF90 +/-10 as far as expected perceived sharpness is concerned, according to Granger.
 That’s the portion of the MTF curve related to image contrast.
 It may come in handy to know when evaluating lenses for purchase.

 The statement above is theoretically valid whether you look at your FF captures as 5x7s from 218mm away, 8x12s from 366mm away, fit to your 24″ monitor from 611mm away or 10x15m billboards from 18m away: they are all standard distances equal to the diagonal of the displayed image, hence project the same cycles per degree on the retina.